ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 (IW SLC) burst granules.
 Internally, each set of bursts must be collected within the same orbit, share a single polarization, and be contiguous within a single Sentinel-1 track.
 The reference and secondary sets must contain the same burst ID/polarization combinations.

 The bursts are downloaded using ASF's
 [Sentinel-1 Burst Extractor](https://sentinel1-burst-documentation.asf.alaska.edu/ "https://sentinel1-burst-documentation.asf.alaska.edu/" ){target=_blank}, and are then repackaged into reference and secondary [ESA SAFE](TODO:link) files using the [`burst2safe`](TODO:link) package.
-Repackaging the burst SLC data into two ESA SAFE files allows the reference and secondary collections of bursts to be processed with ISCE2 as if they were a pair of full IW SLC file from ESA.
+Repackaging the burst SLC data into two ESA SAFE files allows the reference and secondary collections of bursts to be processed with ISCE2 as if they were a pair of full IW SLC files from ESA.

 #### Download the DEM File